Thesis supervision

 (3) Utilise the right methodological framework

-To start off with, I recommend the following articles on research design:
+To start off with, I highly recommend the following articles on research design:

-If you use standard quantitative methods then be aware of the social priming replication crisis, publication bias and avoid p hacking.
+If you use standard research methods then be aware of the social priming replication crisis, publication bias and the problem with p hacking.
 For more listen to:

 This is crucial because it determines whether the experience is enjoyable or not.
 The following are necessary (but not sufficient) characteristics you need to have: